Global Commutator Manufacturer

 Internal Shrink Ring Commutator

-Internal shrink ring commutators also utilize high strength forged ring material to retain the segment pack, are more expensive than v-bound or glass band units, and is very difficult if not impossible to take it apart to replace insulation or clear any internal shorts.
-Due to lower cost and ease of repair, many internal shrink ring commutators are converted to the v-bound style.
+Internal shrink ring commutators also utilize high-strength forged ring material to retain the segment pack, are more expensive than V-bound or glass band units, and are very difficult (if not impossible) to take it apart to replace insulation or clear any internal shorts.
+Due to lower cost and ease of repair, many internal shrink ring commutators are converted to the V-bound style.

 Commutator Rebuilding and Refilling Services

 Electric Materials also specializes in the rebuilding and refilling of existing commutators rings, bars, and more.
 Units are disassembled and rebuilt with new copper using the same quality assurance processes applied to new commutators.
 Whether it is a commutator ring repair or collector rings, we assure you it will be right the first time, on time, every time.
 Our extensive database of commutator specifications and history ensures that your unit is rebuilt to meet the operational demands of the final application.